galstreams: A Library of Milky Way Stellar Stream Footprints and Tracks: Introduction

 In the past six years alone, the number of new streams reported in the literature increased almost five-fold, going from $\sim$20 reported in \citet{GrillmairCarlin2016} to nearly a hundred compiled in this work (see Figure~\ref{f:full_lib_galactic_aitoff}).
 This rate of discovery is not yet showing signs of reaching saturation and is even likely to increase as deep photometry from the Legacy Survey of Space and Time \citep[LSST at the Vera Rubin Observatory,][]{Ivezic2019} will allow probing fainter structures and farther reaches of the Galactic halo.
-Such rapid growth makes a compilation as necessary as it makes it challenging.
+Such a rapid growth makes a compilation as challenging as it makes it necessary.
 Challenging, not only because of the fast pace, but because the growth of the field has been, and continues to be, entirely organic.
-Because of their very nature as extended structures, the reporting of stellar stream properties in the literature has been -to put mildly- heterogeneous.
+Because of their very nature as extended structures, the reporting of stellar stream properties \neww{(position in the sky, angular width, kinematics, etc.)} in the literature has been -to put it mildly- heterogeneous.
 Necessary, because systematic studies of Galactic stellar streams as a system require a homogeneous compendium as a starting point.

 In \citet{Mateu2018} we published \galstreams, a first compilation of tidal stream footprints implemented as a Python library.
 It was based on the compilation by \citet[][their Tables 4.1 and 4.2]{GrillmairCarlin2016} and expanded the information available from approximate RA$/$Dec or $l/b$ regions to extended footprints.
 Its initial aim was to keep track of known stellar streams and overdensities and to homogenise the available information so that it could be parsed in an automated way and would facilitate identifying whether a stream is indeed a new discovery or which streams are present in a given patch of the sky.
 In that version (v0.1), pre-\Gaia~DR2, the library contained only celestial positions and distance information to represent the area covered by a stream in the sky.
-Since then, many studies have used \Gaia~DR2 and EDR3 \citep{GaiaCol_2018_DR2_survey,GaiaCol2021_EDR3_survey} to find and characterise the proper motion signature of many stellar streams, complemented with radial velocity data from existing and new dedicated follow-ups for a few of them.
+Since then, many studies have used \Gaia~DR2 and EDR3 \citep{GaiaCol_2018_DR2_survey,GaiaCol2021_EDR3_survey} to find and characterise the proper motion signature of many stellar streams, complemented with radial velocity data from existing and new dedicated follow-ups for a several of them \citep[e.g.][]{Ibata2021,Li2022}.
 Hence, a much more rich compilation including kinematics is now possible for a large number of stellar streams.